up-n-atom/8311/docs/xgs-pon/ont/potron-technology/spp425h-gab4-uboot.md

     highly unlikely to get triggered by a pulled up Rate Select 0 pin (7).

 !!! tip "SFP Media Buddy or other serial breakout hardware"
-    If the boot process is interrupted, you can continue it along by issuing the `boot` command over serial (hardware pending).
+    If the boot process is interrupted, you can continue it along by issuing the `run bootcmd` command over serial (hardware pending).

 !!! tip "MikroTik RouterOS"
     MikroTik RouterOS sets the Rate Select 0 pin high by default.
-    Interfaces > Ethernet > SFP > Rate Select > low
+    Interfaces > Ethernet > SFP > Rate Select > high

      ``` sh
-     /interface ethernet sfp-rate-select low
+     /interface ethernet sfp-rate-select high
      ```

 1. Download the latest 8311 community release <https://github.com/djGrrr/8311-was-110-firmware-builder/releases/latest>.